ant-design/ant-design/components/image/demo/controlled-preview.md

 ## en-US

-You can make preview controlled
+You can make preview controlled.

 ```jsx
 import React, { useState } from 'react';